La Barbera Family Chiropractic, LLC

 PLEASE visit our web site for up to date changes to the schedule and special hours.
 If in doubt, give us a call.

-IMPORTANT:We are scheduling new patients 3 or more months in the future.
+IMPORTANT:We are scheduling new patients many months in the future.
 We have a daily list of current patients waiting to get in for an appointment.
-If you have to cancel an appointment, you must call the office at least 3 hours before your appointment time so we can give the slot to someone else.
+If you have to cancel an appointment, you must call the office at least 4 hours before your appointment time so we can give the slot to someone else.
 A 24 hour notice is appreciated.
+A fee may be charged for anything less than a 4 hour notice as well as "no shows".

-Reminder: If you have had a new injury or change in your health status, we must be notified before a regularly scheduled adjustment visit in order to allow more time to access your condition.
+Reminder: If you have had a new injury or change in your health status, we must be notified before a regularly scheduled adjustment visit in order to allow more time to assess your condition.
 This is especially important for anyone with Medicare, as there is an overwhelming amount of paperwork we must have prepared ahead of time.
 You may be asked to reschedule with a longer appointment time if I feel I will not have adequate time to properly treat you.
-This goes for an auto injury or serious fall or other trauma as well.
+This includes any auto related injury, an on the job injury or any serious fall or other trauma.

 Appointment Reminders: If you feel that you are not adequately receiving a reminder (text or phone call), please let the office staff know.
 If you do NOT want a reminder, just let one of the staff members know.
 We can remove you from the reminder system.
 NOTE: Our text reminder system is a one way system.
 You can NOT respond to it.
 PLEASE call the office and leave a message if you cannot keep an appointment or need to change it.